digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-48.md

 * Working on DN proposal with deadline in November
 * Started preparing organizaion of the ANNSIM 2022

+#### Maurizio Palmieri
+* Calibrating the LFR digital model to match the Parallax physical one (any chance that you know the measuring unit for the weigth used in the 20-sim model?)
+* Thinking about the infrastructure to implement the Digital Shadow first and the Digital Twin later of the LFR.
+(Rabbitmq or websockets seems to be the best candidates)

 ## Sub-projects status